patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 Don’t spend too much time on this step; it doesn’t have to be perfect.
 You might have a clear hierarchy of importance amongst your list, or you may have a list of cards which are of equal importance.
 If you find yourself struggling, just move on to the next step.

 Ideally, all of the information you are displaying is important.
-The purpose of this step is to help us determine which cards we want front and center, and which we can receive less emphasis .
+The purpose of this step is to help us determine which cards we want front and center, and which we can receive less emphasis.
 This distinction is primarily important with responsive design.
 When your four-column layout becomes a one-column layout on a mobile viewport, ordering the cards appropriately will make sure that the most important information comes to the top.

 #### Example of a prioritized card list